11 Reasons Why You Should Feed Raw Dog Food

 - For example, for humans eating an apple with the peel will give you potassium, Vitamin A and triterpenoids (able to destroy cancer cells), which you would not get if you just took a Vitamin A pill.

-- See blog from Dr Peter Dobias on feeding processed food versus raw dog food.
+- See here for Dr Peter Dobias take on feeding processed food versus raw dog food.

 Better dental health due to raw pet food… MUCH BETTER dental health!